ArtifexSoftware/mupdf/docs/reference/javascript/types/Pixmap.rst

 .. method:: Pixmap.prototype.getColorSpace()

 	Returns the colorspace of this pixmap.
+Returns null if the pixmap has no colors (for example if it is an opacity mask with only an alpha channel).

-	:returns: `ColorSpace`
+	:returns: `ColorSpace` | null

 	.. code-block::